qrush/m/README.md

 end
 ```

-m works on Ruby 2.0+ only.
+m works on Ruby 2.0+ only and support is only provided for [versions currently maintained by the community](https://www.ruby-lang.org/en/downloads/branches/).

 USAGE